atmmdev/boilerplates/README.md

 # Step 02 - Choose your Stack and open the project inside your favorite IDE (I use VSCode).
 And customize the environment variables (if needed).

-# Step 03 - Start the container:
-docker-compose up --build

-# Step 04 - Access the app via your browser on:
-http://localhost - (or custom ports if configured).

-# Step 05 - Database services are configured with default environment variables or .env files (check each folder for details).
+# Step 03 - You will find a readme.md file, with a small tutorial to run your project with Docker.
 ```